Educational Leadership K-12 - Ph.D.

 - Official transcript(s) from each college or university in which 8 semester or 12 quarter credit hours were earned

-- GRE with a score in the 50th percentile or above
+- GRE scores in the 50th percentile or above (Effective fall 2019, GRE scores will no longer be required)

 - Goal statement

-- Two letters of recommendation (at least one academic reference is preferred)
+- Two letters of recommendation (minimum one academic reference is preferred)

 Program Learning Outcomes